MathiasBohn/philter-mvp/docs/testing/implementation.md

 ```

 **Acceptance Criteria**:
-- [ ] Co-applicant/guarantor removed from Profile section
+- [x] Co-applicant/guarantor removed from Profile section
-- [ ] People section is only place to add
+- [x] People section is only place to add
-- [ ] Added people persist correctly
+- [x] Added people persist correctly
-- [ ] Can add multiple co-applicants/guarantors
+- [x] Can add multiple co-applicants/guarantors
-- [ ] Can edit added people
+- [ ] Can edit added people (Future enhancement)
-- [ ] Can remove added people
+- [x] Can remove added people
-- [ ] Clear instructions in People section
+- [x] Clear instructions in People section
-- [ ] Profile section has note pointing to People section
+- [x] Profile section has note pointing to People section (removed redundant section)

+**Status**: ✅ **FIXED** - 2025-11-17

+**Fix Summary**:
+- Removed "Additional People" card from Profile page (lines 1084-1095)
+- Removed unused imports: AddPersonButton
+- Removed unused function: handleAddPerson
+- Co-applicants and guarantors can now ONLY be added in the People section
+- People section already has proper persistence to localStorage
+- People section allows adding multiple co-applicants/guarantors
+- People section allows removing added people
+- Clear instructions in People page: "Add co-applicants or guarantors to this application"
+- No redundancy - single source of truth for additional people
+- Profile section is now streamlined and focused on primary applicant information

 ---